Fermat's Proofs

 I think it would be an interesting project to track down how these were eventually proven.
 If the first published proof didn't employ infinite descent, is there a known infinite descent proof now?

-• I don't know much about this problem and didn't really research it.
+- I don't know much about this problem and didn't really research it.
 When I googled “infinite descent and Pell's equation,” I found this related question on StackExchange (SE).
 According to it, the theorem is proven using unique factorization of \( {\mathbb Z}[\sqrt 2] \); I don't know the proof but I'll take their word for it.
-The SE question is specifically asking for if there's a known infinite descent proof, just like I am here.
-There doesn't seem to be one but one user gave several ideas on how one could try to come up with one.
+The SE question is specifically asking if there's a known infinite descent proof, just like I am here.
+There doesn't seem to be one but a user gave several ideas on how you could try to come up with one.

 I think that's a good place to end this exposition.